wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 <div class="caption"><strong>Figure 2:</strong> Example workflow.</div>

-This workflow has only two levels, with the first level consisting of 20 parallel tasks and the second level having only one task.
-The width of the workflow DAG is thus 20, and the critical path is relatively short.
+This workflow has only two levels, with the first level consisting of 20 tasks and the second level having only one task.
+The width of the workflow is thus 20, and the critical path is relatively short.
 So, unlike the example workflow in the previous tab, this workflow should benefit significantly from parallel execution.

-### Executing the Workflow on the Platform
+### Executing the workflow on the platform

 We wish to execute our workflow on our distributed platform.
-The workflow execution strategy is very simple because our workflow has a simple structure: whenever there are sufficient compute resources at a compute host (i.e., at least one idle core and 8 GB of RAM), start the next to-be-executed pre_* task on it.
+The workflow execution strategy is very simple because our workflow has a simple
+structure: whenever there are sufficient compute resources at a compute host (i.e., at least one idle core and 8 GB of RAM), start the next to-be-executed pre_* task on it.
 When all pre_* tasks have been executed, then the final task can be executed.

 Whenever several pre_* tasks start simultaneously, then also read their input files simultaneously, thus splitting disk and network bandwidth.
 And, as